vuanhtuan1012/data-scientist-with-python/README.md

 #### 2.3 SAS files

+SAS file is a Statistical Analysis Software file.
+It has extension `.sas7bdat` (storing dataset) or `.sas7bcat` (storing SAS catalog).

-We use the library `sas7bdat` to read SAS files.
+We use the package `sas7bdat` to read SAS files.
 ```Python
 from sas7bdat import SAS7BDAT
 ```